Skip to main content

 Preview the template

-What is a water cart 250-hour service?
+What is a water cart 250-hour service procedure?

 A 250-hour service is the first tier of scheduled preventive maintenance for a water cart (self-propelled truck or trailer-mounted).
 It is performed every 250 engine hours (or approximately every 4-6 weeks of full-time operation) and is classified as a minor service.
 The procedure covers engine oil and filter replacement (if self-propelled), air filter inspection, coolant check, hydraulic system check for the spray bar pump, spray bar and nozzle inspection, water pump operation check, water hose and fitting inspection, tank condition check, greasing turntable, steering linkage, spring pins and spray arm pivots, tyre pressure and condition check, brake testing, lights and indicator check, driveline inspection and mirror/camera check.
 Unlike a daily pre-start check (which confirms the vehicle is safe to operate), the 250-hour service involves actual maintenance actions: draining and replacing fluids, replacing filters and inspecting wear items.
 It is typically performed by a qualified mechanic or fitter, not the operator.

-Benefits of scheduled water cart servicing
+Benefits of using this water cart 250-hour service procedure

 • Reduced breakdowns: regular oil, filter and fluid changes prevent engine, pump and hydraulic failures that cause unplanned downtime on site.